 - Many government benefits also require signing of a medical release authorization by the applicant.
 One example is social security disability, where medical records must be released in order that the facts and background of a claimed disability be reviewed.

 No Private Right of Recovery for HIPAA Violation

 HIPAA does not provide a private right of recovery for violation.
-Where medical information is accidentally or otherwise released in contravention of proper authorization, the HIPAA law failed to establish a private right of recovery.
+Where medical information is accidentally or otherwise released without proper authorization do not count on HIPAA for a private right of recovery.
+Its not there.
 Those who fall victim to allegations of such violation are left to seek damages under state confidentiality regulations.

 Choice Belongs to Patient